-Reproductive effects after mechlorethamine, procarbazine, or pelvic radiation.
+Fertility problems after cyclophosphamide, mechlorethamine, procarbazine, or pelvic radiation

-In addition, children who had a splenectomy—the surgical removal of the spleen—have an ongoing chance of serious infection.
-Rarely, children with Hodgkin lymphoma develop a second cancer, acute myeloid leukemia, because of chemotherapy’s effects on bone marrow function.
+In addition, children who had their spleen removed (splenectomy) have an ongoing chance of serious infection.
+Splenectomy is no longer routinely performed for Hodgkin lymphoma, but it may affect survivors of Hodgkin lymphoma who were treated many years ago.
+Rarely, children with Hodgkin lymphoma develop a specific second cancer, called acute myeloid leukemia, because of chemotherapy’s effects on bone marrow function.
 Fortunately, the risk of long-term side effects is much lower with newer treatment plans that limit the doses of drugs and radiation therapy that cause serious health problems.

-For most Hodgkin lymphoma survivors, the medical side effects of treatment do not significantly affect life span.
-However, Hodgkin lymphoma survivors report significant concerns regarding their health status compared with other survivors of childhood cancer.
-This may result from the social and emotional effects of treatment during adolescence, when the adolescent may feel different from healthy peers.
-In addition, some Hodgkin lymphoma survivors experience long-term fatigue that may require lifestyle changes, such as taking a reduced course load at college or choosing employment that is consistent with the individual’s energy level.
-Learn more about specific coping strategies for this age group.
+For most Hodgkin lymphoma survivors, the medical side effects of treatment do not significantly affect how long someone lives.
+However, Hodgkin lymphoma survivors report significant concerns regarding their health compared with other survivors of childhood cancer.
+This may result from the social and emotional effects of treatment during adolescence, when the teen may feel different from their peers and/or experience social isolation.
+In addition, some Hodgkin lymphoma survivors experience long-term fatigue that may require lifestyle changes, such as taking a reduced course load at college or choosing employment that is consistent with their energy level.
+Learn more about late effects for childhood and young adult cancer survivors.

 Follow-up care should address your child’s quality of life, including any developmental or emotional concerns.

 Ongoing follow-up care by health care professionals experienced in long-term side effects is important.
-Preventive health care, including breast cancer screening after mediastinal radiation therapy; not smoking after bleomycin or radiation therapy due to enhanced lung cancer risk; and reducing the risk for heart disease through exercise, diet, and medication are important steps for Hodgkin lymphoma survivors.
-Such preventative measures may foster better, long-term health outcomes and offer the person some control of his or her own health.
+Important preventive health care measures for survivors of childhood Hodgkin lymphoma include regular breast cancer screening in patients who received mediastinal radiation therapy; not smoking due to enhanced lung cancer risk, especially after receiving bleomycin or radiation therapy; and reducing the risk for heart disease through exercise, diet, and medication.
+Such preventive steps may foster better, long-term health outcomes and may offer people a sense of control over their own health.

 Keeping a child’s personal health record